 Ship Mind, Transplanting - Text by M. Alan Kazlev Transferring a ship mind from one ship to another.
 Just as with advanced drives and other components, minds are typically designed to be fairly interchangeable, and may be moved from ship to ship, especially if e is agreeable and feels comfortable in the new vessel.
 Care must be taken however, because while the majority of transplants (especially of more adaptable ship minds) go well, there have been instances where a transplanted ship mind has had a mental breakdown (anything from mild somatic disjunction to full-blown catatonia).

 Slow Worlds - Text by Tony Jones In places where the availability of computing resources is linked to financial or other physical-world resources, poor virch worlds may find themselves shrinking in size, having to lower their Resolution and/or run more slowly.

-SNARE (Siris Nanocyborg Ascension RegimEn) - Text by Tapio Erola, additions by the AI Vin A device specifically designed to convert a human into a lower level transapient, developed by a transapient patron of the Siris Habitat.
-It is relatively simple to replicate and very easy to use, though there are arguments that the resulting transapients are insufficiently diverse and uniformly carry the Siris mindset.
+SNARE (Siris Nanocyborg Ascension RegimEn) - Text by Tapio Erola, additions by the AI Vin A device specifically designed to convert a modosophont into a lower level transapient, developed by a transapient patron of the Siris Habitat.
+It is relatively simple to replicate and very easy to use, though there are arguments that the process is more often a forced transcension with the resulting entities uniformly carrying the Siris mindset.